 Inclusive Gateway can be used to create parallel paths.
 The conditions of all outgoing flow are evaluated.
-All flows with positive result will be traversed.
+All flows with a positive result will be traversed.
 Therefore, it may result in executing multiple flows if multiple conditions are satisfied.

-Parallel Gateway is used to model the execution of parallel flows without the need of checking any conditions.
+A parallel Gateway is used to model the execution of parallel flows without the need of checking any conditions.
 In other words, all outgoing flows must be executed at the same time.

 Event-Based Gateway is used to model alternative paths that are based on events.

 For example, to wait for someone's reply, either Yes or No is needed to determine the path to traverse.
-The gateway is therefore followed by two connected intermediate events with message triggers, with one representing Yes message and another one for No. When any ONE of the events is triggered, then the flow that follows that event will be taken.
-All the other events and their followed flows will no longer be valid.
+The gateway is therefore followed by two connected intermediate events with message triggers, with one representing the Yes message and another one for No. When any ONE of the events is triggered, then the flow that follows that event will be taken.
+All the other events and their following flows will no longer be valid.

-You can only use Sequence flow to connect flow elements within the same pool: Either within the same pool/lane, or across lanes in the same pool.
+You can only use Sequence flow to connect flow elements within the same pool: Either within the same pool/lane or across lanes in the same pool.
 If you want to connect elements across pools, you cannot use Sequence Flow but Message Flow instead.

-You can only use sequence flow to connect flow elements within the same pool: either within the same pool/lane, or across lanes in the same pool.
+You can only use sequence flow to connect flow elements within the same pool: either within the same pool/lane or across lanes in the same pool.
 If you want to connect elements across pools, you cannot use sequence flow but message flow instead.

-A group is a box with dotted line border, providing modelers a mechanism to group shapes by different categories.
+A group is a box with a dotted line border, providing modelers a mechanism to group shapes by different categories.

 A text annotation can be used to add extra detail to flow objects in a Business Process Model.
 It does not affect the flow but gives details about objects within a flow.
-Also use this label to add extra instructions for the Jira user
+Also, use this label to add extra instructions for the Jira user